Metabolic Disorder That Affects Insulin Production

 Diabetes is a metabolic disorder that affects insulin production in your child’s body.
 There are two main types of diabetes: type 1, which is a chronic autoimmune disorder, and type 2, which is typically caused by environmental factors.
 Other forms of diabetes are less common and include monogenic diabetes which is a single-gene defect leading to less insulin production and diabetes associated with medications or cystic fibrosis.

-At Penn State Children’s Hospital, we know that a diagnosis is challenging for both you and your child.
+At Penn State Health Children’s Hospital, we know that a diagnosis is challenging for both you and your child.
 Our top priority is to treat your child immediately, especially if your child is very ill.
 We offer team-based inpatient and outpatient, personalized education sessions and the latest treatments for controlling and managing diabetes.
 Our goal is to focus on evaluation and education to help your child and your entire family understand diabetes and how to manage it.

 Our diabetes education program is certified by the American Association of Diabetes Educators.
 We are committed to providing outpatient education – versus inpatient education – which sets up apart from many other medical centers.
 We find it’s more convenient for our patients and keeps our pediatric patients from unnecessary hospital stays.